 Everyone else was okay casting, but not everybody really clicked for me.
 I’ve seen this joint cast so many times over by this point that it’s hard to impress me.
 I’m also really effing sick of blonde Emmas (all we know from the book is that she has a true hazel eye, people).
 That said, Taylor-Joy looks great as a brunette, so I’m kinda surprised the filmmakers didn’t decide to buck the trend.
-4/5 Emmas do not need to be blonde.
+4/5 Emmas – not to mention blonde Cher Horowitz – do not need to be blonde.

-I was okay with Johnny Flynn as a blond Knightley (hi I’m Mrs. Elton), though I didn’t really get the whole flailing-Knightley take.
-Mr. Knightley can get kind of emotional, but the floor-flopping was a little too much.
+I was okay with Johnny Flynn as a blond Knightley (hi I’m Mrs. Elton), though I didn’t really get the whole flailing-Knightley take on the character.
+Mr. Knightley can get kind of emotional, but the floor-flopping (even in private), plus a fairly dramatic anxiety attack, was a little too much for me.
 Despite his actual age, Flynn looked a little young for the role.
 Yeah, I know Mr. K (I’m still Mrs. Elton) looks younger than his 37 or 38 years (“There he was, among the standers-by, where he ought not to be; he ought to be dancing, not classing himself with the husbands and fathers, and whist-players, who were pretending to feel an interest in the dance till their rubbers were made up, so young as he looked! “), but Flynn and Taylor-Joy looked closer in age than the sixteen years mandated by the novel.

 In a lot of ways, the character-coding through fashion follows the formula Jenny Beavan chose for Emma 3 (1996-97): somewhat haughty, plumed hats for Emma, peaky, puffed sleeves in Emma’s pelisses, and somewhat romantic touches like vandyking, lots of braidwork, smocking, and even dark colors for our heroine (like her the long-sleeved dinner gown).
 Obviously, there is variety for Emma, but the variety serves various story-key moods rather than just looking good.
 Emma’s gold and black pelisse and hat outfit screams QUEEN BEE! and might have been amusing had its colorscheme not been recently-ish used to similar effect in Crimson Peak.
 Different era, same color-coding.
 At least Emma isn’t a Mary Sue like Edith Cushing.